pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ## The Pomerium JWT

 Pomerium generates a new **Pomerium JWT** based on the claims data contained in the original ID token.
-In addition to including standard claims as defined in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1), Pomerium also injects its own claims into the Pomeruim JWT as well.
+In addition to including standard claims as defined in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1), Pomerium also injects its own claims into the Pomerium JWT as well.
 (See [JWT claims data](#jwt-claims-data) below for more details.)

 :::note